Welcome to the School of Interior Architecture!

 The faculty leaders of the BAC are unabashed proponents of green design.
 Innovation must start with environmental and social responsibility, and discover the means to interact with the people who live and work in the built world.
 We emphasize, more than most, the importance of the user's experience, challenging our students to design the look, feel, and sound of interior space in their studio work.
 This requires design media skills: drawing, by hand or digitally, in both two and three dimensions.
 At the BAC, drawing and creativity are learned skills, accessible to all of our students.

 - Students with a flexible outlook and desire to improve the environment

 - Students who want to learn in the workplace as well as the classroom

 - Students who want to engage social and environmental issues in the solution of design problems

 - Students who want to join and expand our network of practitioners

 What's new for 2014: a shorter path to professional practice.
 Both the bachelor and master degree programs begin with a year of academic immersion, then proceed to a hybrid of classroom and professional learning.
 The practice requirement is equivalent to half-time employment over the course of the remaining semesters.
-A full-time student can expect to complete the Bachelor of Interior Architecture in five years; the full-time Master of Interior Architecture student can expect to complete the program in three-and-a-half years.
-Transfer students are encouraged to apply for credit base on previous academic experience.
+A full-time student can expect to complete the Bachelor of Interior Architecture in five years; the full-time Master of Interior Architecture student can expect to complete the program in three and a half years.
+Transfer students are encouraged to apply for credit based on previous academic experience.